 The foundation of intercultural communication is based on the definition of culture.
 Culture is the "shared system of socially transmitted behavior that describes, defines, and guides people's ways of life, communicated from one generation to the next" (Matsumoto, 2006, p.
 220).
-From the viewpoint of some authors, intercultural communication is a phenomenon which refers to communication among people from different nationalities (Gudykunst, 2003; Pease & Pease, 2004); on the other hand, some other authors expand the concept of intercultural communication as well as communication among individuals of different genders (Martin & Nakayama, 2007; Samovar & Porter, 2004).
+From the viewpoint of some authors, intercultural communication is a phenomenon which refers to communication among people from different nationalities (Gudykunst, 2003; Pease & Pease, 2004); on the other hand, some other authors expand the concept of intercultural communication to inter-ethnic, inter-religions and even inter-regional communication as well as communication among individuals of different genders (Martin & Nakayama, 2007; Samovar & Porter, 2004).